 This also leads to the final strike against TARP – the damage to political accountability and limited government.
 TARP essentially turned Henry Paulsen into Julius Caesar, and as a result, a policy for which no one in Congress voted was enacted, in at least one case over the objection of one of the very “beneficiaries.”

 Kovacevich’s comments on what he wanted Wells Fargo to do (namely buy undervalued MBS assets) but couldn’t due to mark-to-market shines light on why TARP’s extension into the auto industry was also a bad idea.
-Absent government interference, Wells Fargo would have since the events of the fall of 2008 not as a disaster, but as an opportunity to snap up undervalued assets and make long-term investments.
+Absent government interference, Wells Fargo would have seen the events of the fall of 2008 not as a disaster, but as an opportunity to snap up undervalued assets and make long-term investments.
 Competitors of GM and Chrysler would have been in a similar position, but like Wells Fargo, they were blocked by the government (in this case the bailout itself was the reason).
 While Ford’s ability to avoid bailout funds is a testament to its financial strength, its political support for GM and Chrysler getting bailed out was a sign of microeconomic ignorance, or perhaps they feared a more competitive auto industry replacing the wheezing oligopoly that GM and Chrysler’s survival represented – an oligopoly of which Ford is obviously still a part.

 In summation, TARP was an economic mistake on several levels, even it had been a net positive for the Treasury in funding; that it appears not to be even that simply makes it worse.